 - Cook whole fillets.
-We found that for moist, tender salmon this works better than individual salmon portions.
+I found that for moist, tender salmon this works better than individual salmon portions.
 Cooking a larger portion prevents it from drying out before it’s done.

 - You don’t need to wash salmon before baking.